SamuelSwartzberg/flashcardifying_text_temp/regex.md

 a literal character matches/represents itself (unless it is a metacharacter in that position, in which case it needs to be esxaped)
 The . character matches all characters (including newlines if the dotall flag is enabled, excluding newlines otherwise) It is often more sensible to use a negated character class instead of .
+The sequence q-e-escape-sequence ::= \Q{<character>}\E forces everything within to be treated as literal and not as metacharacters

 ### character class